 Example: Log-Periodic Dipole Antenna in AW Modeler

-Log‑Periodic Dipole Antenna with the 52 printed dipoles is created in WIPL‑D AW Modeler and then simulated in WIPL‑D Pro.
-The symmetry was applied, as well as edge manipulation (other simulation parameters are left at the default).
-Entire antenna is around 261 mm long and it is placed 4.25 mm away from the metallic circle with diameter 248 mm.
-The longest arm of the antenna is around 76.2 mm long and length of the shortest one is around 1.53 mm.
+Model of Log‑Periodic Dipole Antenna with the 52 printed dipoles was created in WIPL‑D AW Modeler and then simulated using WIPL‑D Pro.
+As the antenna is symmetrical, the symmetry can be exploited to halve the size of the problem.
+The edge manipulation was applied to accurately model the current singular behavior at conductor edges.
+All of the other simulation control parameters were kept at the default values.
+The entire antenna is approximately 261 mm long and it is placed 4.25 mm away from the metallic circle with a diameter of 248 mm.
+The longest arm of the antenna is approximately 76.2 mm long and length of the shortest one is around 1.53 mm.

-Simulation times and number of unknowns needed for simulating LPDA antenna at different operating frequencies in the frequency range from 1 GHz to 18 GHz, are presented in this application note.
-The simulation hardware is standard desktop PC, empowered by low-end Nvidia GPU card (GPU solver was used to speed‑up matrix inversion).
+The simulation times and a number of unknowns required for simulating LPDA antenna at several operating frequencies in the frequency range from 1 GHz to 18 GHz, are presented in this application note.
+The simulation hardware was a standard desktop PC empowered by low-end Nvidia GPU card.
+WIPL-D proprietary GPU solver was used to speed‑up the matrix inversion.